ptgott/one-newsletter/ROADMAP.md

    tests, and don't need to wait as much.
 Changing our e2e tests to run in-process doesn't actually save much time, so we can make some real gains by using a mock clock.

+2. The longest test by far is `TestDBCleanup`, which takes nearly a minute to run!
+After implementing the mock clock, let's see if there's another way to reduce the time it takes to run this.

 ## Helping One Newsletter fetch links from all news sites